Clemzerdu75/Libft/Readme.md

 - tolower
 - toupper

 *Don't panic!
-If the function have no man it will be commented or explain in subject.pdf ;)*
+If the function has no man it will be commented and/or explain in subject.pdf ;)*

 ## DETAILS